logicly-au/docs.iar-dst.online/level-of-care/overview.rst

 Primary mental health care falls into Levels 1 to 4
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-   * Level 1 (self-management) is suggested for those with relatively minor problems on the Primary Domains.
+   * Level 1 (self-management) is suggested for people with relatively minor problems on the Primary Domains.
 Contraindications to Level 1 care include problems with engagement/motivation (because these will work against any referral to self-management strategies) and severe problems in treatment/recovery history or very severe environmental stressors.

    * Level 2 (low intensity interventions) is targeted at people with mild problems in the primary domains, where these do not present in the context of significant problems on the contextual domains.
 Level 2 may also be suitable for people with moderate symptoms, but this is dependent on extent of presenting problems on other primary and contextual domains.